 But this doesn’t mean your colour choices are limited.
 You can experiment with contrasting or complementary colours for a bold look – just make sure that you match the intensity and undertones of the colours.
 For example, if you look best in muted cool colours pair a pastel blue with pastel pink (left), or if you look better in bold bright cool colours go for a bold clear green with fuchsia pink (right).
 These pairings follow the ‘intensity’ of the colour – the left is cool and muted while the right is cool and bright.

 You can see just how striking ‘COOL’ colour pairings can be when you play around with the intensity.
-Try pairing the same colours in differing intensity for another bold look (below).
+Try pairing the same colours in differing intensities for another bold look (below).
 If you want to experiment with colours from another season, always remember to wear your SEASON closet to your face.

 Let’s say you’re a Warm Autumn, you’d want to wear this season on top and if you want to wear Warm Spring colours you should wear these as trousers or accessories.
 You want to keep Warm Spring colours away from your face as the intensity will fight for attention with your natural complexion.